Anirban-Biswas-Dev/noteroom/README.md

 # noteroom
-NoteRoom is a note-sharing platforms for student of Chittagong College.
+NoteRoom is a note-sharing platforms for students of Chittagong College.